Adrinlol/Sellylator/README.md

 Sellylator is an ideal calculator for use within primary education, designed to calculate problems related to mathematics.

+This app will not only perform basic math operations: addition, subtraction, multiplication and division, but also calculate average and module.

 _**"42... there's just something about that number"**_